 Did you know that over three million Americans are allergic to cats?
-Just because someone in the family may be allergic to cats, doesn't mean you can't live with a cat.
 Before thinking about giving Kitty up for adoption, here are a few simple tips to help if someone you love has allergies.
-These solutions have been known to provide relief, and in many cases symptoms will lessen enough that you can live with your cat without serious discomfort.
-Our resident cat expert, Wendy Nan Rees, offers advice on dealing with cat allergies.
+These solutions have been known to provide relief, and in many cases, symptoms will lessen enough that you can live with your cat without serious discomfort.

 Simple Tips for Reducing Cat Allergens

 Allergic reactions to your cat are mainly caused by his saliva, which contains a protein called aminoglobulin IGA, which is left on his fur when he cleans his self.
 However, allergies can also be caused by their hair and dander.
 Use tips to reduce the amount of allergens in your environment.

 - Since most cats do not like baths, you can try wiping them down with distilled water on a sponge or use one of the pet wipes that are available on the market today.